 Under the Nebraska Wage Payment and Collection Act, an employer must pay earned but unused vacation leave to an employee upon separation of employment.
 The Nebraska Supreme Court has ruled that promised vacation is a fringe benefit and that when an employee leaves a job, accrued but unused vacation time must be compensated (Suess v.
 Lee Sapp Leasing, 229 Neb.
 755, 761 (1988)).

-No laws prohibit such policies, and “use it or lose it” policies are generally deemed to be merely a cap on the amount of benefit that may be accrued, provided that ...
+No laws prohibit such policies, and “use it or lose it” policies are generally deemed to be merely a cap on the amount of benefit that may ...